Facial nerve paralysis

 Facial nerve paralysis is a common problem that involves the paralysis of any structures innervated by the facial nerve.
 The pathway of the facial nerve is long and relatively convoluted, so there are a number of causes that may result in facial nerve paralysis.
 The most common is Bell's palsy, a disease of unknown cause that may only be diagnosed by exclusion of identifiable serious causes.

 Signs and symptoms

-Facial nerve paralysis is characterised by facial weakness, usually only on one side of the face, with other symptoms possibly including loss of taste, hyperacusis and decreased salivation and tear secretion.
+Facial nerve paralysis is characterised by facial weakness, usually only on one side of the face, with other symptoms possibly including loss of taste, hyperacusis and decreased secretion of saliva and tears.
 Other signs may be linked to the cause of the paralysis, such as vesicles in the ear, which may occur if the facial palsy is due to shingles.
 Symptoms may develop over several hours.
 Acute facial pain radiating from the ear may precede the onset of other symptoms.

 Causes

 Bell's palsy

 Bell's palsy is the most common cause of acute facial nerve paralysis.
 There is no known cause of Bell's palsy, although it has been associated with herpes simplex infection.
 Bell's palsy may develop over several days, and may last several months, in the majority of cases recovering spontaneously.
 It is typically diagnosed clinically, in patients with no risk factors for other causes, without vesicles in the ear, and with no other neurological signs.
 Recovery may be delayed in the elderly, or those with a complete paralysis.
 Bell's palsy is often treated with corticosteroids.